 Otherwise, sulfur-containing nutrients have many health benefits from maintaining healthy joints to boosting the immune system.

 One study examined the efficacy of NAC as a glutamatergic agent in the treatment of trichotillomania.
-The results were favourable, as they have seen the significant reductions in trichotillomania symptoms (105).
+The results were favorable, as they have seen significant reductions in trichotillomania symptoms (105).

 N-acetylcysteine, an amino acid, seems to restore the extracellular glutamate concentration in the nucleus accumbens and, therefore, offers promise in the reduction of compulsive behavior.

 Pharmacologic modulation of the glutamate system may prove to be useful in the control of a range of compulsive behaviors.

 One study shows a role for NAC in improving indomethacin-induced gastric ulceration in rats via antioxidative, antiapoptotic, and anti-inflammatory interactive mechanisms (106).

 NAC also shows a potent gastro-protective effect in ethanol-induced gastric ulcer.
 This could be beneficial in gastric ulcer therapies.
 The researchers stated that molecular mechanisms behind such protection are complex (107).